mkouhia/rachmaninoff-all-night-vigil/README.md

 **Work is in progress**

 ### Typesetting
+- Translate all dynamic texts and directions into Italian (or English)
+    - Ritardandos, diminuendos etc. with appropriate Lilypond constructs
 - Decide text font (Charis SIL, Gentium Plus, some other?), compare to Lilypond default
 - Decide on chords vs voices
+- A4 paper or Peters edition sizes?
+    - 18 pt staves or 16 pt?
+Text and lyrics sizes?

 ## Reproducible development environment